 ENTER

 From this arose an era incomprehensible even to those who birthed it, built upon a new paradigm of scientific law blindly worshiped by the practitioners it consumed.
-Our birthplace became layered in dead nations and forgotten ruins which obscure any trace of what was once a verdant oasis of natural life.
-The void is a haunted grave, the planets, moons, and even space itself crawling with the ghosts of shattered peoples.
+Our birthplace became layered in dead nations and megalithic ruins which obscure any trace of what was once a verdant oasis of natural life.
+The void is a grave; the planets, moons, and even space itself strewn with the artifacts of lost eras, cradled in a sea of dust.

 But this is all ancient history, lost to the inheritors of our failure.
-They live and die upon endless layers of ceaselessly expanding infrastructure grown over the husks of the celestial bodies, where even the most advanced sciences known to their ancestors are but wheels and torches compared to the hypertechnological relics their children rely on to survive, brought into being by N-Matter, the alien supermaterial which suffuses existence and warps the minds and bodies of all who seek it out.
+They live and die upon endless layers of ceaselessly expanding infrastructure grown over the husks of the celestial bodies, where even the most advanced sciences known to their ancestors are but wheels and torches compared to the hypertechnological relics their children rely on to survive, brought into being by N-Matter, the alien supermaterial which suffuses existence and transfigures all who seek it out.

 But they are not alone.

-Driven by the same will to live, the same needs to survive, and possessing the same technological prowess as even the most advanced civilization, there is no longer a difference between man and beast and monster, save within the unknowable depths of the soul.
+Driven by the same will to live, the same needs to survive, and possessing the same technological prowess as even the most advanced civilization, there is no longer a difference between man and beast, flesh and machine, save within the unknowable depths of what we might call a soul.

-This is the unending night of human history, the final epoch of an old, tired kingdom of life and all its progeny.
-We are a relic, remnants of a once-kinder time preserved forever by the computational strata of the megastructures, ceaselessly rebirthing us from a cold, dead womb.
+This is the unending final epoch of human history, the terminal stage of an old, tired kingdom of life and all its progeny.
+We are a relic, remnants of a once-kinder time preserved forever by the computational strata of the megastructures, ceaselessly rebirthing us from a cold, dead womb into the corpse of a malignant, failed apotheosis.

 If help is coming, it will not reach us.